Are you more likely to catch the flu this season? What about your family members or colleagues?

 Skipping the Shot

 Because the strain of flu virus changes over time, doctors come out with a new vaccine every year.
-So, it's important to stay current and get vaccinated each year -- preferably during October or November.
+So, it's important to stay current and get vaccinated each year -- preferably by November.
 But anytime before flu season begins or even during is good.

 There's also a nasal flu vaccine called FluMist, which contains weakened live viruses.
 Don't get this nasal spray vaccine if you're pregnant, if you have HIV/AIDS or another medical condition that weakens your immune system.
 FluMist is approved for healthy people between 2 and 49 years old.